usertesting/karma-jasmine-jquery/README.md

-karma-jasmine-jquery
+@usertesting/karma-jasmine-jquery
 ====================

 ## This Fork
 It's one of forks implementing [PR](https://github.com/bessdsv/karma-jasmine-jquery/pull/16) while the upstream repo is left unmaintained, removing obsolete and vulnerable extra dependencies.

 ## Jasmine-jquery plugin for Jasmine in Karma.